- You get an error message during installation "(com.apple.installer.pagecontroller error -1)" (Mac only)

 - rekordbox won't start

 Are you overclocking?
 Does your computer have performance management software such as MSI Afterburner or RivaTuner running?
 Be sure to disable it before launching rekordbox.
+Other users have also noted that an audio application, Nahimic, has prevented rekordbox from launching.
+Please disable or uninstall this app before trying to load rekordbox.

 - rekordbox crashes on startup